 About CCA

 Covenant Christian Academy was originally founded as Chalcedon Christian School in 1982 in Dunwoody, GA as a ministry of Chalcedon Presbyterian Church.
-In 1998, the school moved to Post Road in Forsyth County.
-In 2002, the school was sold to a 501 (c) (3) Georgia non profit corporation, Covenant Christian, Inc. Since 2002, the school has operated independently as Covenant Christian Academy.
+In 1998, the school moved to Post Road in Forsyth County and has operated independently as Covenant Christian Academy since 2002.

 Our Accreditations